Conteúdo do Curso

 column using SimpleImputer

 .
-Since you are dealing with a categorical column, you will replace null values with the most frequent value.
+Since you are dealing with a categorical column, you will replace null values with the most frequent value (the most common approach).

 - Import the